Tarunvetsa/Pyjamask128-Client_Server/README.md

 # Pyjamask128-Client_Server
 Encryption of plain text, decryption of cypher text using Client-Server Application

-Encryption of plain text, decryption of cypher text using Client-Server Application

 The working of Pyjamask-128 encryption and decryption process are detailly mentioned in the pdf

 The server.py code contains the encryption and decryption code of Pyjamask-128